comegrant/dbt_docs_test/projects/data-model/transform/README.md

 - 🔙 Events dates and times should be past tense — created, updated, or deleted.
 - 🎚️ Booleans should be prefixed with `is_` or `has_` etc., e.g., `is_active_customer` and `has_admin_access`
 - 🔑 Id columns that are used as primary keys in the source system should always be called `<table_name>_id` e.g `billing_agreement_id`
+- 🤷🏻‍♀️ Avoid too generic names, e.g., use `product_name` rather than `name` or `product`.
 - 💪 Consistency is key!
 Use the same field names across models where possible.
 For example, an id to the `billing_agreement` table should be named `billing_agreement_id` everwhere rather than alternating with `customer_id`
+- 🚧 System fields from the source system should have source_ as prefix, e.g., the created_at and created_by columns should be source_created_at and source_created_by.

 ## 1.4 Best Practices
 Please follow these best practices when creating models: